Cinnamon Toast Crunch: Marketing

 Originally, the three bakers were the mascots and the cereal did not have a slogan.
 Starting in 1995, it was given the slogan, "The taste you can see."
 In 2007, Cinnamon Toast Crunch experimented with a new slogan, "It's That Intense", but switched back after poor reception.
 In 2009, the slogan became "Crave those crazy squares".
+In 2019, the slogan changed to either "Unlock the Cinnaverse" or "Blasted With Cinna-Dust".

 In 1997, appealing to adult-oriented programming, a campaign featured the slogan "The adult thing to do", mostly centering on "adult" things reverting to children's, including cereal (for instance, a fictional "adult" cereal named "Health Pellets" is replaced with Cinnamon Toast Crunch).
 This was changed in 2004 to "Breakfast on a whole other level", which was replaced with "Crave those crazy squares" in 2009.

 Spin-offs

 There have been at least five offshoots of the cereal: